-There are 122 Sport and Exercise Medicine Doctors on the GMC Specialist Register (as at September 2017).
+There are now 123 Sport and Exercise Medicine (SEM) Doctors on the GMC Specialist Register (source GMC December 2017).

 Doctors working overseas are advised to contact the GMC directly in the first instance.

-Please note, the requirements for a CESR application is based on Doctors either completing a Certificate of Completion of Training (CCT) in Sport and Exercise Medicine or are able to match their skills and experience to the curricula used to define the programme for UK specialist training leading to the award of a CCT in Sport and Exercise Medicine.
+Doctors who are able to match their skills and experience to the current SEM curriculum used to define the programme for UK specialist training leading to the award of a CCT in Sport and Exercise Medicine.

 The following guidance is provided to aid applicants in matching the evidence supplied in their application against the curriculum for Sport and Exercise Medicine.

 It is not exhaustive and applicants are strongly advised to seek further guidance from the JRCPTB Equivalence Team (link) and others who have been through the application process.